ShivaAdhikari7/rest-api/README.md

 3. Make the folder named `uploads/images` in root directory where the uploaded images will be stored.

+4. Open the `XAMPP` control panel then start`Apache and MySQL` server.

-4. Run the project `npm run server`.
+5. Run the project `npm run server`.

-5. To run the test file `npm run test`.
+6. To run the test file `npm run test`.

 After these steps, the localhost server on port 90 will start - [localhost](http://localhost:90).